Apple Pressing Service

 How much does the service cost?

-We will charge £1.80 per per 750ml of finished juice.
-This includes the bottle and a customised label – so they make great gifts for friends and family.
+We charge a set up fee of £7.50 and then £1.80 per per 750ml of finished juice.
+For an extra 15p per bottle we can also apply a customised label for you – so they make great gifts for friends and family.

 Can I provide my own bottles?